shushcat/rlat/README.md

 ## Installation

+To install manually, first setup [Go](https://golang.org), then run the command `go install github.com/shushcat/rlat@latest`.

 Binaries for various platforms will eventually be provided on a releases page.

-Manual installation requires [Go](https://golang.org), and should only require the command `go install github.com/shushcat/rlat@latest`.

 ## Contributing